Knowledge graphSettings

 It is impossible in the asynchronous network model to implement a read/write data object that guarantees Availability and Atomic consistency in all fair executions (including those in which messages are lost).

-2. Let's imagine a system of two nodes: G₁ and G₂
+2. Consider a system with two nodes, G₁ and G₂.

-7. Contradiction: either consistency or accessibility is violated
+7. The system violates either consistency or availability.

 2Theorem for partially synchronous systems